-Step three: Select images for your color board
+Step three: Select images for your ideal photo look

-Think about the color board as a way to communicate your creative vision to the photo editor.
+Think about the ideal photo look as a way to communicate your creative vision to the photo editor.

 Narrow your images down to 6-8 images for the last step.

 You can use a tool like Photoshop, Lightroom, BlogStomp or In Design to make the collage.
-Or you can get your hands on my Color Board Templates for Lightroom.
+Or you can drag and drop your favorite images into the Ideal Photo Look templates for Lightroom.

-They are super easy to use and you can choose between Minimalist, Modern and Traditional styles — all styles included in the Color Board Templates.
+They are super easy to use and you can choose between Minimalist, Modern and Traditional styles — all styles included in the Ideal Photo Look Templates.